Jorge Polanco Player Props: Twins vs. Cardinals

 Jorge Polanco At The Plate

-- Polanco is hitting .243 with 10 doubles, five home runs and eight walks.
+- Polanco is hitting .237 with 10 doubles, five home runs and nine walks.

-- In 32.4% of his games this year, Polanco has tallied at least one RBI.
-In six of those games (17.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Polanco has driven in a run in 11 games this season (31.4%), including six games with more than one RBI (17.1%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least once 11 times this season (32.4%), including one multi-run game.
+- In 11 of 35 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.